low-sky/low-sky.github.io/_posts/2016-02-23-ammoniacolumn.md

 $$N_{tot} = \frac{3 h}{8 \pi \mu^2 R_i} \frac{J_u(J_u+1)}{K^2}
 \frac{Q_{rot}}{g_J g_K g_I} \frac{\exp{E_u/k_B T_{ex}}}{\exp{h \nu/k_B T_{ex}} - 1} \left[\frac{\int T_R dv}{f\left(J_\nu(T_ex)-J_\nu{T_B}\right) }\right]$$

+I think the right way to approach this is to throw back all the way to Rybicki and Lightman style to model the formation of the line.
+Note that there really are several temperatures in play:

+*  $$T_K$$ is the kinetic temperature of the system, which is what we really care about.
+*  $$T_R$$ is the rotation temperature which is the excitation temperature / what you plug into Boltzmann to get the level population between the (1,1) and (2,2) states.
+*  $$T_{\mathrm{ex}}$$ is the radiative excitation temperature of the lines in question, i.e. between the symmetric and antisymmetric state of the line.
+We will usually be referring to the (1,1) line in this case.